omniprime/100-days-of-code/log.md

 **Today's Progress**: Started working on my portfolio page project for FCC.
 I focused solely on the top navbar portion of the page.

 **Thoughts:** I think I should have stepped away from the navbar about halfway through my hour.
 I started to get a little overcome by how much I do not know about bootstrap and spent a lot of time trying to figure it all out.
 I will be spending some more time going over bootstrap and some simple Javascript to hopefully understand it better.

+### Day 7: January 9th, 2017

+**Today's Progress**: I added the three required sections of the portfolio page and threw in some random placeholder images and colors.
+It looks like a clown page right now, but it is progress.

+**Thoughts:** I am taking the day off tomorrow and I think I will spend most of the day learning more HTML, CSS, and about bootstrap.
+I am so far removed that most of my time for programming is taken up by research.